anushanga2/Bellabeat-Fitness-Tracker-Case-Study/README.md

 ```

-Accoring to the [World Health Organization](https://www.who.int/news-room/fact-sheets/detail/physical-activity), adults aged between 18-64 should do at least 150-300 minutes of moderate intensity aerobic physical activity, 75-150 minutes of high intensity phycial activity on a weekly basis.
+According to the [World Health Organization](https://www.who.int/news-room/fact-sheets/detail/physical-activity), adults aged between 18-64 should do at least 150-300 minutes of moderate intensity aerobic physical activity, 75-150 minutes of high intensity phycial activity on a weekly basis.
 According to these results, users should do at least 21.5 minutes of daily moderate intensity activity and 11 minutes of daily very active physical exercises.
 ```